softwareTesting123/DinoDroid/README.md

 # DinoDroid

 DinoDroid is a tool that can automatically reproduce android bugs.
-DinoDroid will update next week.
+DinoDroid will update in the first week of Feb 2020.

 ## Dataset